Kevin-Hy/assignment1/README.md

 - Heroku  : `https://github.com/Kevin-Hy/assignment1/tree/heroku` or (forked) `https://github.com/AshenCat/assignment1/tree/master`
   - Build we used for heroku deployment

-## Design Flaw (on a non-required feature)
+## (HOT FIXED) ~~Design Flaw (on a non-required feature)~~
-The app doesn't logout the user on force close (e.g. close browser tab).
+~~The app doesn't logout the user on force close (e.g. close browser tab).~~

-What effect does it have?
-The userlist on the server will never remove the username on the userlist, making the username unavailable till server reset
+~~What effect does it have?
+The userlist on the server will never remove the username on the userlist, making the username unavailable till server reset~~

-What steps have we taken?
+~~What steps have we taken?
 We tried socket emitting on the hook: componentWillUnmount.
 But apparently, socket object is destroyed before it can emit(?).
-Thinking of using axios to make a delete request to the api, but we're guessing it wouldn't work too...
+Thinking of using axios to make a delete request to the api, but we're guessing it wouldn't work too...~~

 ## Requirements